Earth Day: Earth Day 2000

-As the millennium approached, Hayes agreed to spearhead another campaign, this time focusing on global warming and pushing for clean energy.
-The April 22 Earth Day in 2000 combined the big-picture feistiness of the first Earth Day with the international grassroots activism of Earth Day 1990.
-For 2000, Earth Day had the internet to help link activists around the world.
-By the time April 22 came around, 5,000 environmental groups worldwide were on board, reaching out to hundreds of millions of people in a record 184 countries.
-Events varied: A talking drum chain traveled from village to village in Gabon, Africa, for example, while hundreds of thousands of people gathered on the National Mall in Washington, D.C., USA.
+The first Earth Day of the new millennium had a focus on global warming and clean energy.
+This Earth Day made use of the Internet to help activists communicate.
+It involved participation from 5,000 environmental groups and activism was done in 184 countries.

 Earth Day 2001

 Google's first Earth Day doodle was in 2001.

 Earth Day 2003

 The theme for Earth Day 2003 was the Water for Life Campaign.
 This year, Earth Day Network developed a water quality project called "What's in Your Water?"
 Water-related events were held on every continent, including water workshops, exhibitions, concerts, and more in Togo, Egypt, the Cook Islands, Jordan, Palestine, Japan, Venezuela, Slovenia, Nigeria, and Canada.
 Educational curricula, teacher's guides, water testing kits, and posters focused on water.

 Campaign for Communities, an initiative led by NAACP, Latino organizations including Southwest Voter Registration and Education Project, and other organizations focused on environmental justice, created events focused on low-income communities around the U.S. These events were also focused on building support among low-income communities through clean-ups, park revitalization, and town halls focused on integrating the environmental movement with community and social justice causes.